9 DIFFERENT TYPES OF SLIME SAFE FOR LITTLE HANDS

 Butter Slime

 Butter slime, as the name suggests, is creamy and spreadable like butter.
 However, rather than looking like butter, it looks more like a thick, pillowy whipped topping.
-All you will need is some glue, clay, and a slime activator.
+All you will need is some glue, air dry clay, and a slime activator.
 Then, the fun begins!

 To make butter slimes, just combine the glue and clay, add the activator, and mix until you get the desired consistency.
 Your kids won’t want to put this one down!
+If you can’t find clay, you can make your own DIY clay!

 Crunchy Slime